Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Kuranishi structures and virtual fundamental chains

 \subsection{Basic notions}

-Instead of writing down all the definitions, we will only recall here the most basic notions and provide the reference for their variations and generalizations, so the reader may use this section as a dictionary for the notions in Kuranishi theory used in the main content of our paper.
+Instead of writing down all the definitions, we will only recall here the most basic notions and provide the references for their variations and generalizations, so the reader may use this section as a dictionary for the notions in Kuranishi theory used in the main content of our paper.
 Following \cite{ki2}, we shall define Kuranish charts using manifolds instead of orbifolds.
 This is sufficient for our purposes because sphere bubbles do not appear for Lagrangian submanifolds in Liouville manifolds.
+Let $X$ be a separable, metrizable topological space.

 \begin{definition} A Kuranishi chart of $X$ is a quadruple $\mathcal{U}=(U,\mathcal{E},s,\psi)$ such that \begin{itemize} \item[(i)] $U$ is a smooth manifold, \item[(ii)] $\mathcal{E}$ is a smooth vector bundle on $U$, \item[(iii)] $s$ is a smooth section of $\mathcal{E}$, \item[(iv)] $\psi:s^{-1}(0)\rightarrow X$ is a homeomorphism onto an open subset of $X$. \end{itemize} We call $U$ a Kuranishi neighborhood, $\mathcal{E}$ an obstruction bundle, $s$ a Kuranishi map, and $\psi$ a parametrization. $\dim\mathcal{U}:=\dim U-\mathrm{rank}\;E$ is called the dimension of $\mathcal{U}$.
 An orientation of $\mathcal{U}$ is a pair of orientations of $U$ and $E$. \end{definition}